zero-to-mastery/project-paycheck/README.md

 ## Notes:

-- If you have any questions, contact notAnkur (notAnkur#6968) on Discord
 - Make sure to have the Prettier extension installed so that your code will autoformat according to the config file
 - Please keep PRs small so that code reviews will be managable